What Is This Plant? Free AI Plant Identifier

 Use What Is This Plant?
 Free AI Plant Identifier to scan leaves, flowers, stems, and houseplants from a photo.
 Get a fast shortlist on iPhone or Android, then confirm the match with visible plant traits.

-Drop a what is this plant photo here or tap to upload
+Drop a plant photo here or tap to upload

 JPG, PNG, WebP, HEIC • Max 50MB • 1 free scan